-Let $x_0 = x$ and $y_0 = y$.
-Then the NDPs gradually add noise following for each timestep $t$ where $\beta_t$ is the noise from the variance schedule \cite{dutordoir2023neuraldiffusionprocesses}.
-Please note the similarities to Eq.~\ref{eq:ddpm_f}, where now, rather than just modelling the input data $s_t$, we explicitly differentiate between the input locations $x_t$ and outputs $y_t$.
+\textbf{Forward process.} Let $x_0 = x$ and $y_0 = y$.
+Then the NDPs gradually add noise following for each timestep $t$ where $\beta_t$ is the noise from the variance schedule \cite{dutordoir2023neural}.
+This forward process is directly analogous to the standard diffusion formulation (Eq.~\ref{eq:ddpm_f} in Appendix~\ref{subsec:dpm}), but adapted to function-space regression by explicitly separating input locations $x_t$ from function values $y_t$.
 This corresponds to adding Gaussian noise to the function values $y_t$ while keeping the input locations $x_t$ fixed for all $t$.
 By the final timestep ($t = T$), the function values $y_t$ will look like Gaussian noise from $\mathcal{N}(0,1)$.
-Fig.~\ref{fig:dd_f} illustrates the forward diffusion process, where Gaussian noise is gradually added to the outputs using a cosine variance schedule \cite{nichol2021improveddenoisingdiffusionprobabilistic}.
-As $t$ increases, the data loses structure and converges towards white noise.